 |

 Model A1 20-25cwt, chassis no. MT10683.
-The remains were spotted by Brian Jefferson in Tasmania.
-Not much left, but I would like the cylinder block for use in MT11505. | ![]() (Photograph courtesy of Brian Jefferson) |
+The remains were spotted by Brian Jefferson in Tasmania in 2009.
+Not much left, but it would be nice if the remains could be saved for use in another truck.
+Update in November 2024, Chris Broadbent visited the site of these remains and was able to purchase some parts to assist in his rebuild of MT10199. |

 |